istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 you need to disable the `ALLOW_ANY` mode used in the previous section.

 {{< tip >}}
-You can add controlled access to services that are already accessable in `ALLOW_ANY` mode.
+You can add controlled access to services that are already accessible in `ALLOW_ANY` mode.
 This way, you can start using Istio features on some external services without blocking any others.
 Once you've configured all of your services, you can then switch the mode to `REGISTRY_ONLY` to block any other unintentional accesses.